 Whether to autoboot the guest domain when PPAR is started.
 The default is on (enable).
 To reflect the setting, PPAR must be executed, the setting is reflected immediately.

 Power-saving operation

 Whether to enable or disable the low-power operation of CPU or memory.
 The default is off (disable).
-When the command is
+When the command is operation.
+You cannot set it in SPARC M10-1.

 I/O bus reconfiguration (ioreconfigure)